TIP #351: Add Striding Support to lsearch

 Returned indices are the first element of the striding group(s) that is/are being indicated.

-The list length must be a multiple of grpSize, which in turn must be at least 1.
-A -stride of 1 is the default and indicates no grouping.
+The list length must be a multiple of grpSize, which in turn must be at least 2.

 Conceptual Backround